arhohuttunen/starter-academic/content/authors/arhohuttunen/_index.md

 organizations: []

 # Short bio (displayed in user profile at end of posts)
-bio: A software professional seeking for continuous improvement.
-Obsessed with test automation and sustainable development.
+bio: A software professional seeking for simple solutions to complex problems.

 interests:
 - Modern Agile, Lean, DevOps